mazeeblanke/pet-shop-api/README.md

 The project also includes a currency converter package at `packages/mazi/currency-converter`

-this is the full readme file `packages/mazi/currency-converter/README.md` API Description
+This is the full readme file `packages/mazi/currency-converter/README.md`

+API Description
 ---------------
 Navigate to `your-host/api/docs` to load the swagger API documentation. e.g `http://localhost:3000/api/documentation`